saadeghi/daisyui/src/docs/src/routes/blog/(posts)/how-to-install-sveltekit-and-daisyui/+page.md

 +<button class="btn btn-primary">Hello daisyUI</button>
 ```

-And run the development server again, and see the button with daisyUI styles!
+Run the development server and see the button with daisyUI styles!

 ```
 npm run dev -- --open
 ```

+Easy, right?

 Explore all the [daisyUI components](https://daisyui.com/components/) you can use in your project,
 And also check out the [SvelteKit docs](https://kit.svelte.dev/) to learn more about SvelteKit.